 Note: Lake County will not be issuing Form 11s for 19pay20; tax bills will serve as notice for all taxpayers.

 The website has been updated to reflect 2019 assessed values (for taxes payable in 2020).
 The deadline to appeal is June 15th.
 Please feel free to contact your township assessor or our office for additional information.

 You may submit all appeal related documentation via email to email@example.com

-2020-2021 Meeting Dates
+2021 Meeting Dates

 Meetings are held in the Lake County Training & Media Center, Room A-099 and begin at 9:30am.

-A penalty of twenty-five dollars ($25) applies for returns filed after May 15th.
+A penalty of twenty-five dollars ($25) applies for returns filed after May 17th.
 For returns not filed within thirty (30) days of the due date, an additional fee of twenty percent (20%) of the taxes payable will be assessed.

 Pursuant to Indiana Code 6-1.1-3-7 (b), a county assessor MAY grant an extension of not more than thirty (30) days to file the taxpayer's return.